-Some Swans fans might think that this is just another April Fool’s day wind-up but I can assure you it’s not – former Chelsea and England midfielder Frank Lampard (now plying his trade with Manchester City) did indeed play for the Swans!
+Some Swans fans might think that this is just another April Fool’s day wind-up but I can assure you it’s not – former Chelsea and England midfielder Frank Lampard (now manager of Chelsea) did indeed play for the Swans!

 Aged just 17, Lampard Jnr joined the Swans on loan from West Ham United in October 1995 by then Swans manager Bobby Smith.

 At the time the Swans were struggling in the old Second Division but Lampard’s arrival saw a change in fortune for the Swans, as they defeated Bradford on his debut (2 nil) and won their first away game of the season during his nine game spell at the Vetch.

 If you were ever looking for a football related quiz question – then asking “With which club did Frank Lampard Jnr score his first career goal?” would be the perfect trick question to catch out any football know-it-all.